WalletScrutiny/WalletScrutinyCom/_hardware/digitalbank.vault.md

 >
 Our Custodial Systems are based on the Triple Zero Standard 000 developed by our laboratories: Zero Trust - Zero Knowledge - Zero Storage

 On one end, they claim that the device/service is "totally controlled" by the user.
-Yet, on the next paragraph, they claim to have a "custodial system".
+Yet in the next paragraph, they claim to have a "custodial system".

 4. We also have concerns arising from their order and checkout procedure.
-Unlike most vendors who use shopify or some other checkout platform, ordering their device requires contacting them through a web form.
+Unlike most vendors who use Shopify or some other checkout platform, ordering their device requires contacting them through a web form.

 5. From the video presentation on this [page](https://www.digitalbankvault.com/the-digitalbank-crypto-vault), it appears that their offering is an Android app.
 There is a passphrase section, but no seeds are generated.
-The dashboard shows a multicurrency platform with support for ETH, BTC and DASH.
+The dashboard shows a multicurrency platform with support for ETH, BTC, and DASH.
 They have made no claim that the project is Open Source and we have found

 6. The picture of their CEO Tim Weiss has another name on their LinkedIn page: Moty Weissbrot.

 7. Their GitHub page does not contain code for their app.

 The absence of proof is not proof of absence.
 However, given the sketchy nature of this company and this product, we do not believe that there is an actual device that is being offered as a hardware wallet.
-It is possible that they may have developed a simple multi-currency app, but even that is not readily downloadable on their site or on Google Play.
+It is possible that they may have developed a simple multi-currency app, but even that is not readily downloadable on their site or Google Play.
 We deem this service as **vaporware.**